Start a Durable Power of Attorney form today, to appoint a person (an Agent) to manage financial affairs on your behalf.

 Durable Power of Attorney for Finances

-Creating a Durable Power of Attorney for finances can give Agents many different powers related to your financial affairs.
+Creating a Durable Power of Attorney for finances can give Agents differentmany different powers related to your financial affairs.
 These include the handling of:

 Buying and selling stocks and bonds

 For example, you can limit the actions an appointed Agent can take regarding changes to your will, selling property and personal assets.
-It can also stipulate the removal of the Agent if they breach the agreements of the DPOA or if they can no longer perform their duties.
+It can also stipulate the Agent's removal if they breach the agreements of the DPOA or if they can no longer perform their duties.

 How to Get Durable Power of Attorney